sidambili/sidambili/README.md

 </ul>

 <p>
-It handles the infrastructure and intelligence so products don’t have to.
+It handles the infrastructure so products like Uobo can stay focused on the user.
 </p>

 <hr/>

-<h3>🛠 Open Source</h3>
+<h3>🛠 Open source</h3>

 <h4>PromptManager</h4>